-This is perhaps not surprising, as there’s so much to love about it; family bonds, beautiful jewellery, exquisite craftsmanship, entrepreneurial adventures, and the diligent creation of something magnificent.
+This is perhaps not surprising, as there’s so much to love about it; family bonds, beautiful jewellery, creative refinement, entrepreneurial adventures, and the diligent creation of something magnificent.

 This captivating story also featured so many of my favourite eras and locations; turn-of-the-century elegance, the post-WWI decadence, and the fabulous 50s, all set amid the glamorous backdrops of Paris, London, New York, the south of France, the English countryside and the emerging hotspots of Europe and America.